-Testimony Before the Senate Workforce Development Committee SB 2301 Thursday, January 26, 2023
+Testimony Before the House IBL Committee SB 2301 February 7, 2023

-Chairman Wobbema and members of the Committee, for the record, my name is Nick Archuleta, and I am proud to serve as president of North Dakota United.
+Chairman Louser and members of the Committee, for the record, my name is Nick Archuleta, and I am proud to serve as president of North Dakota United.
 I am here today to urge a do pass recommendation for SB 2301.

 Mr. Chairman, for many years, childcare in North Dakota has been a vexing issue.
 Even today there are "childcare deserts" where quality daycare does not exist at all.
-Over the course of the last two years, ND United has worked with other concerned groups and individuals to discover why there are so few daycare options in areas of our state.
+Over the course of the last two years, ND United has worked with other concerned groups and individuals to discover why there are so few daycare options in areas of our state and what could be done to provide piece of mind for young families who need dependable, high-quality childcare options.
 Over the course of that time, we have heard many anecdotes as to the scope of the problem.
-Two that come immediately to mind are the teacher in south central North Dakota who drives forty miles one way to drop off and pick up her child before and after work; the teacher in Beulah who called our office asking how to get out of her teaching contract after being informed that the three spots she had reserved for her children at the local daycare co-op were gone because the co-op was having trouble finding employees.
+Two that come immediately to mind are the teacher in south central North Dakota who drives forty miles one way to drop off and pick up her child before and after work; the teacher in Beulah who called our office asking how to get out of her teaching contract after being informed that the three spots she had reserved for her young children at the local daycare co-op were gone because the co-op was having trouble finding employees.
 These are just two of many examples of the effects of inconsistent daycare in North Dakota.